dannynoonan/transcript-playground/README.md

 As of this writing, properly ingested/normalized show transcripts can leverage character- and location-based faceting, aggregation, and free text search against the show's transcript corpus.
 Search and recommendation features combine bag-of-words search native to ElasticSearch with embeddings from pretrained Word2Vec and OpenAI transformer models.
 OpenAI embeddings are also leveraged for basic classification and clustering operations.

-## Next phases

-### Lateral growth: adding new shows / ingestion transformers
-Ideally, the transcript ingest and normalization code should be easily extensible, allowing for new ETL parsers to be easily added for new shows.
-Some restructuring of the ETL code is needed for the onboarding of new shows / new transcript parsers to be smoother / less ad hoc.

-### Vertical growth: expanding text analytics feature set
-On deck: AI/ML models trained using embedding data generated via OpenAI.
-Interactive data visualization by integrating Plotly/Dash into FastAPI/Flask.

 # Tech stack overview
 * `FastAPI`: lightweight async python API framework